1944 : Bombardment of Vimoutiers

 June 7th 1944 : Destruction of the railways

-June 13th 1944 : Forty children, the orphans of Epron having fled Caen, arrive at Vimoutiers.
+June 13th 1944 : Forty children, orphans from Epron having fled Caen, arrive at Vimoutiers.
 They have just spent 6 days and nights in the trenches.
 They take refuge in the Halle ...

 June 14th 1944 : It is said that this morning, in Vimoutiers, the weather was lovely ... :